-But if the mortar is missing, a brick wall crumbles or in other words, if the skin loses it lipids and thus moisture, it becomes very dry and flaky, and vulnerable to further distress:
+But if the mortar is missing, a brick wall crumbles or in other words, if the skin loses it lipids and thus moisture, it becomes very dry and flaky, and vulnerable to further distress.

-Although hormones, diet, medication and illness can be factors, dry skin is most commonly due to conditions like eczema and psoriasis, contact with irritants and detergents in cleaning products, toiletries and cosmetics, as well as environmental exposure or the aging process.
+Although hormones, diet, medication and illness can be factors, dry skin is most commonly due to conditions like eczema and psoriasis, contact with irritants and detergents in cleaning products, toiletries and cosmetics, as well as environmental exposure or the ageing process.

-Studies show that NMF (moisture) levels fall as we age2, are universally low in dry, flaky or cracked skin conditions including atopic dermatitis3 (eczema), and are totally absent in psoriasis4.
+Studies show that NMF (moisture) levels fall as we age 2, are universally low in dry, flaky or cracked skin conditions including atopic dermatitis3 (eczema), and are totally absent in psoriasis4.